Spring on Stockbridge Down

 Being part of the local community, they also help spread the word about why we graze and act as ambassadors for the management of the site.
 Stockbridge Down sees a high number of dog walkers, so our sheep lookers can help inform these visitors about our sheep grazing, to help avoid incidents.

-Thanks to this careful management, Stockbridge Down hosts an absolute spectacle of wild flowers during the spring and summer months.
-The slopes change colour as different species emerge: yellow with birds foot trefoil, horseshoe vetch and kidney vetch; purple with knapweed, wild thyme, and scabious; pastel blues and pinks with milkwort.
+Thanks to careful management, Stockbridge Down hosts an absolute spectacle of wild flowers during the spring and summer months.
+Blackthorn and hawthorn produce clusters of pretty white blossom in spring.
+The grassy slopes change colour as different plant species emerge: yellow with birds foot trefoil, horseshoe vetch and kidney vetch; purple with knapweed, wild thyme, and scabious; pastel blues and pinks with milkwort.

 Rarities like round headed rampion and orchids pop up sporadically.
 Later in the year, the heady scent of marjoram is thick on the air as these deep purple flowers burst into bloom.